michaeljcollinsuk/CV/README.md

 **The Black Eye Project** - June 2016 to Present
 *Junior Developer*

 At Black Eye I have worked with the head of digital on websites like [cycliq.com](https://cycliq.com/) and [partyforthepeople.org](http://www.partyforthepeople.org/).
 It has primarily been a back end role, mostly working with Rails, but also utilising other technologies such as Javascript and PHP.
 I have worked on the existing codebase and helped to implement new features, which has involved working directly with the client.
-There have been many challenges, not least working to deadlines and dealing with changing requirements, but I have enjoyed it and found the experience of seeing my work deployed live very rewarding.
+There have been many challenges, not least working to deadlines and dealing with changing requirements, but I found the experience of seeing my work deployed live incredibly rewarding.

 **Pyramid Vintage, eBay store** - 2012 to 2015
 *Founder/owner*